-Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Speech Therapy\$20 copaymentSpecialist's Office Prior authorization requirements may apply.
-Outpatient HospitalComprehensive Outpatient Rehab Facility Occupational Therapy \$20 copayment - Specialist's Office - Outpatient Hospital - Comprehensive Outpatient Rehab Facility Outpatient substance abuse services In-Network: You are covered for treatment of substance abuse, as covered by Original Medicare.
-Substance Abuse Services\$20 copaymentSpecialist's Office Prior authorization requirements may apply.
-Outpatient HospitalPartial Hospitalization Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless In-Network: Surgery Services \$100 copayment - Outpatient Hospital the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be \$50 copayment - Ambulatory Surgical Center considered an "outpatient."
-Diagnostic Colonoscopy \$0 copayment Prior authorization requirements may apply.
-Ambulatory Surgical CenterOutpatient Hospital Provider and Professional Services \$0 copayment Ambulatory Surgical Center Outpatient Hospital Over-the-Counter (OTC) items In-Network: You are eligible for a \$100 monthly allowance to be used toward the purchase of over-the-counter (OTC) health and wellness products available through our CarePlus designated pharmacies and other approved dispensing stations.
+Services that are covered for you What you must pay when you get these services \$30 copayment Specialist's Office Outpatient Hospital Comprehensive Outpatient Rehab Facility Outpatient substance abuse services In-Network: You are covered for treatment of substance abuse, as covered by Original Medicare.
+Substance Abuse Services\$30 copaymentSpecialist's OfficeOutpatient Hospital Prior authorization requirements may apply.
+Partial Hospitalization Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Prior authorization requirements may apply.
+In-Network: Surgery Services \$150 copayment - Outpatient Hospital \$100 copayment - Ambulatory Surgical Center Diagnostic Colonoscopy \$0 copayment - Ambulatory Surgical Center - Outpatient Hospital Provider and Professional Services \$0 copayment - Ambulatory Surgical Center - Outpatient Hospital Over-the-Counter (OTC) items You are eligible for a \$100 monthly allowance to be used toward the purchase of over-the-counter (OTC) health and wellness products available through our CarePlus designated pharmacies and other approved dispensing stations.
 Your \$100 monthly allowance is available at the 1st of every month.
-The unused monthly allowance amount will not carry over to the next month. \$0 copayment
+The unused monthly allowance amount will not carry over to the next month.
 Please contact Member Services for additional benefit details or to obtain an order form.

-Partial hospitalization services

-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+In-Network: \$0 copayment Partial hospitalization services In-Network: "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization \$30 copayment - Partial Hospitalization